Addicticks/jTextTime/README.md

 import com.addicticks.jaxb.adapters.time.OffsetTimeXmlAdapter;
 import java.time.OffsetDateTime;
 import java.time.OffsetTime;
+import javax.xml.bind.annotation.XmlSchemaType;
+import javax.xml.bind.annotation.XmlSchemaTypes;
 import javax.xml.bind.annotation.adapters.XmlJavaTypeAdapter;
 import javax.xml.bind.annotation.adapters.XmlJavaTypeAdapters;

 ```

 The adapter will now apply to all classes in the package.
+Furthermore, because of the `@XmlSchemaTypes` annotation, if you
+generate an XML Schema from your classes, it will use correct schema types.
+(otherwise you'll see `xs:string` as the schema type for such elements/attributes,
+which is *not* what you want)

 ## Differences between XML date/time types and Java's Offset datetime classes